lisplizards/flash/README.md

   *app*)
 ```

-The middleware adds `:FLASH` to the Clack environment and dynamically binds
+The middleware dynamically binds special variable `FOO.LISP.FLASH:*FLASH*`.
+The
-`FOO.LISP.FLASH:*FLASH*`.
-The `FOO.LISP.FLASH` package defines functions
-used to operate on this flash-state object.
+`FOO.LISP.FLASH` package defines functions used to operate on this flash-state object.

 ## Installation